 Say hello to the all-new electric Audi e-tron GT.
 With up to 640hp, 0-62mph time of 3.3 seconds and a possible range of up to 303 miles, it’s set to take on the Tesla Model S and offer an alternative to the Porsche Taycan.

+Like what you see?
+Well, Audi has a variety of all-electric models to choose from in case the e-tron GT is out of your price range.
 We’ve waited a long time to see this car.
 Here’s everything you need to know.

 Audi e-tron GT exterior